sent-hil/open_auth2/Spec.markdown

 config = OpenAuth2::Config.new do |c|
   # indicate what kind of provider you want to use
-  # :google, :facebook or :default
+  # Accepts: :google, :facebook or :default
+  #

-  c.provider       = :google
+  c.provider       = :facebook

   c.client_id      = client_id
   c.client_secret  = client_secret